-Pomalidomide is an analog of lenalidomide and thalidomide initially approved in 2013 for the treatment of relapsed refractory multiple myeloma.
-It has significant activity in relapsed refractory multiple myeloma, even in patients failing lenalidomide.^{147,148} Response rate with pomalidomide Pd in patients refractory to lenalidomide and bortezomib is approximately 30%.^{57,149} In a randomized trial, Pd was found superior to high-dose dexamethasone in patients refractory to other forms of therapy for multiple myeloma (Table 8).138 Pomalidomide, dexamethasone (KPd) are active and are important options at relapse for patients who are considered lenalidomide-refractory.^{70,150} In frail patients and in those with indolent relapse, the doublet regimen of Pd is a reasonable option.
+Pomalidomide: Pomalidomide is an analog of lenalidomide and thalidomide initially approved in 2013 for the treatment of relapsed refractory multiple myeloma.
+It has significant activity in relapsed refractory multiple myeloma, even in patients failing lenalidomide.
+Response rate with pomalidomide plus dexamethasone (Pd) in patients refractory to lenalidomide and bortezomib is approximately 30%.
+In a randomized trial, Pd was found superior to high-dose dexamethasone in patients refractory to other forms of therapy for multiple myeloma (Table 8).
+Pomalidomide-containing triplet regimens such as daratumumab, pomalidomide, dexamethasone (DPd) and carfilzomib, pomalidomide, dexamethasone (KPd) are active and are important options at relapse for patients who are considered lenalidomide-refractory.
+In frail patients and in those with indolent relapse, the doublet regimen of Pd is a reasonable option.